 The rising global population is the main driver of the positive global development in the agricultural sector.
 Demand for agricultural products is rising significantly in the Middle East and Africa due to the inability to independently grow sufficient crops.
-The long-term deal to supply the agricultural products to China is an indicator of demand in this region as well.
+New long-term deals to supply the agricultural products to China are indicating demand in this region as well.
 Agricultural technology makes an important contribution to expanding production and achieving the necessary increase in efficiency.

 Despite the impact of the sanctions imposed because of the Russia-Ukraine-conflict and the pandemic, the Russian agricultural industry has continued to grow.
 Government support mitigates the effects of the sanctions and other negative impacts.
 The external threats have indicated the rising need in developing the local production of agricultural machinery, spare parts, and customer service.
-The state's internal policy is also aimed at a more even distribution of residents in urban agglomerations and in rural area, which is expected to fill personnel gaps in agricultural sector: in Russia there is a rural mortgage program at a preferential rate and by 2024 about 11 million Russian citizens will improve their living conditions and receive new homes and infrastructure under the state program for integrated development of rural areas.31
+The state's internal policy is also aimed at a more even distribution of residents in urban and rural areas, due to which it is expected to fill personnel gaps in agriculture: despite the increase in the key rate of the Central Bank in Russia, a rural mortgage program is operating at a preference rate.
+In addition, the state program "Integrated Development of Rural Territories" is actively working, thanks to which the rural infrastructure is being restored.29